-PARTICIPATION
+PARTICIPATION & PROFESSIONALISM

-Participation includes doing your reading, coming prepared with your R&Rs completed, joining in-class discussions, listening actively and taking notes in class-just as you would if you were on the job.
+Participation and professionalism include finishing your reading, coming prepared with your R&Rs completed and appropriately formatted, joining in on in-class discussions, listening actively, ignoring the chatter going on around you that fights for your attention, and taking notes in class-just as you would if you were in a meeting or interview on the job.
 Coming to class unprepared, staring at your phone, or being distractive or disruptive in class may count against your participation score.
 If you already know that you'll be missing more than two classes due to a pre-existing schedule conflict (e.g. athletics, work, childcare, medical appointments), you should reconsider taking this course at this time.
 If you arrive late to an in-person class, please take a seat closest to the back door and be respectful of those around you.